creative-chris/Enabling_technologies/README.md

 This POC is a 1 page site build by multiple components made by php, included and linked with each other in order to work seamlessly.

+The POC is responsive and has working functions sutch as: PWA & sending mail with document attachment

 # Example / Result
 -